golang/proposal/design/18802-percpu-sharded.md

 the `sync.RWMutex` that was initially chosen, and it can then `RUnlock()` that specific instance.

-It's worth noting that its also possible to drastically change the standard library's `sync.RWMutex` implementation itself to be scalable by default using `percpu.Sharded`; this is why the implementation sketch below is careful not not use the `sync` package to avoid circular dependencies.
+It's worth noting that it's also possible to drastically change the standard library's `sync.RWMutex` implementation itself to be scalable by default using `percpu.Sharded`; this is why the implementation sketch below is careful not not use the `sync` package to avoid circular dependencies.
 See Facebook's